 Tiny by design, many Japanese Temple Gardens use views of the surrounding landscape to create a sense of vastness.
 Jikkō-in temple, Kyoto.

-Here at J. Montgomery Designs, we design new landscapes and update existing ones on any scale within the greater East Bay Area.
-Reach out to discuss your project and book a complimentary consultation through our Alamo Studio.
+Here at J. Montgomery Designs, we design new landscapes and update existing ones on many scales.
+Reach out to discuss your project and book a complimentary consultation through our Studio.
 We look forward to working with you!